TobiasAagaard/SimpleInventory/SimpleInventoryManager.GUI/README.md

 This is the GUI project for managing inventory in the SimpleInventory system.
 It is built using WPF (Windows Presentation Foundation) as part of the SimpleInventory solution.

+The GUI will allow users to:
+- Add, edit, and delete inventory items using an intuitive graphical interface.
+- View the current inventory in a user-friendly format.
+- Easily manage items with clear forms and controls.

 ## Setup

 1. Clone the repository.